orta/youtube/rebase/peril.md

 }
 ```

-This meant that for any repo in the organization, if someone created a new issue which was just the issue template then the issue would automatically be closed.
+This meant that for any repo in the organization, if someone created a new issue which just contained the issue template then the issue would automatically be closed.

-That was Peril in a nutshell.
+That is Peril in a nutshell.
 One of the cool parts of this technique was the JavaScript files lived in a separate repo, meaning I didn't have to worry about security issues like a Pull Request changing the JavaScript to leak secrets.
 Score.

-I started exploring hosting Peril myself as a service.
+We used Peril in Artsy for a while, and people started self-hosting their own versions.
+I got a few requests for having a centralized Peril server which anyone could sign up for, and so I started exploring hosting Peril myself as a service.

+Peril as a Service would be like having access to a very fast and testable

 I even had early-stage VCs, who you've probably heard of, reach out on the chance that I wanted to take funding for Peril as a company.
 I started building out peril as a service, and as I started to get close - I got an email about a meeting with some GitHub engineers who had been working on a new, big, project and they wanted me to test the alpha.

 This turned out to be GitHub Actions, and it's not fair on the GitHub team to say they copied Peril which had been used in a few large JS teams at this point - we both were looking at the same problem domain and felt that a JS automation system based on the GitHub webhook system is an massive un-explored surface.
 It still is.